abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 COMMIT;
 ```

-As we can see, transaction wraps migration by default.
+As we can see, a transaction wraps the migration by default.

-Then we will try to actually migrate existing migration and add table `book` to the database.
+Next, we will try to actually migrate the existing migration and add the table `book` to the database.
-Existing migrations will be applied one by one in order of migrations numbers:
+Existing migrations will be applied one by one in order of migration number:

 ```shell
 $ clojure -X:migrations migrate
 Migrating: 0001_auto_create_table_book...
 Successfully migrated: 0001_auto_create_table_book
 ```

-At this point you can check the database schema it should be changed and the table should exist.
+At this point, you can check the database schema.
+It should be changed and the table should exist.

-After that, we decided to add another table `author` and foreign key on that table to the `book`.
+After that, we decided to add another table `author` and foreign key on that table to the `book` table.
-For new table we would like to add an index by `created-at` field.
+For the new table, we would like to add an index by `created-at` field.
 So we will use map
-for model definition with keys `:fields` and `:indexes`:
+for the model definition with the keys `:fields` and `:indexes`:

 ```diff
 + {:author {:fields [[:id :serial {:unique true